roselmamendes/roselmamendes.github.io/content/google-app-engine-en.md

 It was an adventure make the database works.
 I have to change the original code that worked already on Heroku:

 * I needed to understand how to connect to the socket connections with psycopg2 library.
-Outdated information in the App Engine standard environment documentation;
+At the time I was writing this post there was outdated information in the App Engine standard environment documentation;

 * I struggled to get an approach to run the migrations on the database with [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 At the end I added the migration command on the initialization of the server, programatically.
 Before I could use `flask db upgrade` deploying in Heroku but App Engine doesn't allow run more than one command on the entrypoint for the deploy.
 Also, I couldn't find an ["easy"](https://stackoverflow.com/questions/36698070/how-to-use-flask-migrate-with-google-app-engine) way to run commands on the application machine;

+* I shut down the app since I was charged.
+It was not simple to understand what is going to be billed or not.
+I decided to remove all the resources configured there...

 ## And that is all...

-It is possible to access the app on [https://conteudo-negro-tech.appspot.com/](https://conteudo-negro-tech.appspot.com/).
 To check the code: https://github.com/NegraTec/conteudo-tech-negro

 Also I have another example of application on GAE: https://github.com/roselmamendes/vamos-fazer-compras